zgmarx/disk_controller/README.md

 disk_controller
 ===========

-this tool help to unify different disk controller output to `storcli` format.
+this tool help to unify different disk controller output to `storcli` like format, which is json.

 Usage
 -----